xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 1. Storing the data without compression (if not transferring over a network), as decompressing data can slow down read speeds.
 But see also GPU decompression with nvCOMP below. 😉
 2. Concatenating several data variables together **if** a single chunk size is too small (`<1MB`), at the expense of reducing readability of the Zarr store.
    Having too many small chunks can be detrimental to read speeds.
-A compressed chunk should be `>1MB`, `<100MB` (??TODO verify) for optimal reads.
+A compressed chunk should be `>1MB`, `<100MB` for optimal reads.
    - Alternatively, wait for [sharding](https://zarr.readthedocs.io/en/stable/user-guide/performance.html#sharding) to be supported for GPU buffers in zarr-python.
+3. Align chunks with access pattern of your model.

 The plot below shows the read performance of the original dataset vs. the rechunked dataset (to optimal chunk size) vs. uncompressed zarr v3 dataset.